nicozanf/py4web-doc/docs/chapter-14.rst

    [[=grid.render()]]

-To allow for customizing CRUD form layout (like with web2py) you can use the following
+You can customize the CRUD form layout like a normal form (see :ref:`Custom forms`).
+So you can use the following structure:

 ::